La Vaughn Belle

-La Vaughn Belle is an artist from the United States Virgin Islands who uses a variety of media including drawings, paintings, woodwork, ceramics, photography, and video.
+La Vaughn Belle (born 1974) is an artist from the United States Virgin Islands who uses a variety of media including drawings, paintings, woodwork, ceramics, photography, and video.
 She is best known for co-creating with Jeannette Ehlers the 23-foot tall statue “I Am Queen Mary,” the first public statue of a black woman in Denmark, featuring labor leader Mary Thomas.

 Biography

-Belle was born in the village of Moriah on the island of Tobago, but moved to the St. Thomas, US Virgin Islands when she was an infant and considers herself a native.
+Belle was born in 1974 the village of Moriah on the island of Tobago, but moved to the St. Thomas, US Virgin Islands when she was an infant and considers herself a native.
 Her mother is from Tobago and her father is from Barbados.
 She attended Columbia University in New York, and in her junior year she took a painting class and decided to become an artist.
 However, she had already switched her major from Pre-Med to English, and couldn't switch majors again.
 After receiving her bachelor's degree, she started teaching and moved back to St. Croix.
 She received an MFA at el Instituto Superior de Arte in Cuba in 2005.